antstackio/aws-serverless-code-snippets/README.md

 ## Requirements

 Before Install this VSCode Extension for AWS Code Snippet.
 Please install AWS-SDK in your local.
-By Running this command.
+By running this command.

 ```
 npm install aws-sdk